-VCE Music is based on active engagement in all aspects of music.
+Music VCE Music is based on active engagement in all aspects of music.
 Students develop and refine musicianship skills and knowledge and develop a critical awareness of their relationship with music as listeners, performers, creators and music makers.
 Students explore, reflect on and respond to the music they listen to, create and perform.
 They analyse and evaluate live and recorded performances, and learn to incorporate, adapt and interpret musical practices from diverse cultures, times and locations into their own learning about music as both a social and cultural practice.
 Unit 1: Organisation of music In this unit students explore and develop their understanding of how music is organised.
-By performing, creating, analysing and responding to music works that exhibit different approaches, students explore and develop their understanding of the possibilities of musical organisation.
+They prepare and perform ensemble and/or solo musical works to develop technical control, expression and stylistic understanding on their chosen instrument/sound source.
+At least two works should be associated with their study of approaches to music organisation.
+They create (arrange, compose or improvise) short music exercises that reflect their understanding of the organisation of music and the processes they have studied.
+They develop knowledge of music language concepts as they analyse and respond to a range of music, becoming familiar with the ways music creators treat elements of music and concepts and use compositional devices to create works that communicate their ideas.
 Unit 2: Effect in Music In this unit, students focus on the way music can be used to create an intended effect.
 By performing, analysing and responding to music works/examples that create different effects, students explore and develop their understanding of the possibilities of how effect can be created.
 They create their own music, they reflect this exploration and understanding.
 Unit 3 and 4: Music Contemporary Performance This study offers pathways for students whose performance practice includes embellishment and/or improvisation, uses collaborative and aural practices in learning, often takes recordings as a primary text, and projects a personal voice.
 Students study the work of other performers and analyse their approaches to interpretation and how personal voice can be developed through reimagining existing music works.
 They refine selected strategies to enhance their own approach to performance.
 Students prepare a program for assessment in a live performance Students enrolling in the senior music electives should enrol in the school instrumental program on a chosen instrument It is recommended that all students choosing to undertake music performance at Year 11 and / or 12 have a sound understanding of music theory, have studied a unit of music at Year 9 and 10 and are enrolled in the College Instrumental Music program or a similar instrumental tuition program outside of school.